scalar-labs/scalardl/docs/design.md

-# Scalar DL v1 design document
+# Scalar DL design document

 ## Introduction

-Scalar DL is a blockchain-inspired distributed ledger.
+Scalar DL is a tamper-evident and scalable distributed database.
 This design document briefly explains the background, design and implementation of Scalar DL.

 ## Background and Objectives

 Distributed ledgers or blockchains have been attracting a lot of attention recently, especially in the areas of financial and legal applications.
 They have gained acceptance due to their tamper-evidence and decentralized control properties.
 However, the existing platforms do not necessarily handle properties such as finality and scalability well, which are particularly important for mission-critical applications.
-HyperLedger fabric [1] applies blockchain to a private network owned by the fixed number of organizations so that ledger states are always finalized unless malicious attacks happen.
+HyperLedger Fabric [1] applies blockchain to a private network owned by the fixed number of organizations so that ledger states are always finalized unless malicious attacks happen.
-But its architecture inherently focuses on realtime tamper-evidence over scalability due to its endorsement mechanism so that its performance does not necessarily scale as the number of peers increases.
+While Fabric applies interesting endorsement mechanism to avoid non-deterministic execution, its architecture is based on Byzantine-fault tolerant state machine replication (BFT SMR); thus, its performance does not necessarily scale as the number of peers increases.
-Also, because it is designed toward a general distributed ledger, its complexity is becoming quite high and developers and administrators may have a lot of difficulties using it properly.
-Scalar DL is a simple and practical solution to solve such issues in an essentially different approach.
+Scalar DL is a practical solution to tackle the challenge in an essentially different approach.

 ## Design Goals